Archive for category Author: Roy Lang

 Sea & Sky In Oils || Roy Lang

-Posted by henry in Author: Roy Lang, Medium: Oil, Publisher: Search Press, Subject: Water on March 26, 2007
+Posted by Henry in Author: Roy Lang, Medium: Oil, Publisher: Search Press, Subject: Water on Mar 26, 2007

 Books on painting water appear from time to time, but ones totally devoted to the sea are by no means common.
 In fact, I can only immediately think of the ones by E John Robinson.
 As many readers will be aware, books on oil painting also tend to be conspicuous by their absence, so this one neatly fills two gaps at once.